• Mumbai, India

 1. Lumpectomy

 In this surgery, the entire breast is removed, and in a double mastectomy, both breasts are removed.
+Reconstruction surgery is generally carried out along with mastectomy in which the breast skin or the nipple is conserved during the surgery.

-3. Breast conservation surgery
+3. Breast Conservation Surgery

 BCS (breast-conserving surgery) removes cancer while preserving as much of the normal breast as possible.
 Some healthy tissue and lymph nodes are usually removed as well.